-The ultra slow-mo effect on the jump, on the break dance twist, the jump over the bench, and the spray was created with the help of Twixtor.
+The ultra slow-mo effect on the jump, on the break dance twist, the jump over the bench, and the spray was created with the help of software called Twixtor.
 This is a cool program but works best if the background is as clear as possible so not to interfere.
 These ultra slow- mo shots normally only work well for a few frames before warping appears.
 This normally appears around the parts that move the fastest.
 Twixtor has to work hard to keep up where there is a lot of information on the screen, so with quick movement this makes it quite difficult.
 Therefore our shots had to be chosen carefully.

 If you want Trapdoor Films to get involved with your promotional video production then contact us.